 So let’s start with the good stuff.
 First of all, we like that the Amp has some solid weight to it, meaning that it won’t come racing towards you every time there’s some strain on the cable; it tries its best to hold its own in these tug-of-war games, and we appreciate that.

-It also has a very rudimentary look to it, with only a single volume dial knob and some LED lights; but it’s what’s on the inside that counts, right?
+It also has a very rudimentary look to it, with only a single volume dial knob and some LED lights, but it’s what’s on the inside that counts, right?
 And the Elite SuperAmp certainly has a lot to offer.
 In addition to the Bluetooth connectivity that we already mentioned, this Amp bestows upon the Elite Pro 2 a more powerful sound, DTS Headphone: X surround sound, SuperHuman Hearing, microphone monitoring, dynamic chat boost, stream output, and a bunch of different audio presets.

-The range of features it brings to the table is truly impressive, especially the SuperHuman Hearing audio tuning, which bring the frequencies of sounds like footsteps to the very forefront.
+The range of features it brings to the table is truly impressive, especially the SuperHuman Hearing audio tuning, which brings the frequencies of sounds like footsteps to the very forefront.
 If you want a competitive edge in online shooters, and especially in the current BR craze, it doesn’t get much better than this.

 Now the thing that you’ll either love or loathe is the fact that all of these features are accessible only through either the PC or the mobile app.
 The part that bothers us the most about this is the fact that you have to reach for your phone every time you want to tinker with the chat volume, as the physical knob on the Amp only controls the master volume.
-Having separate dials at least for in-game and chat volumes would’ve been a welcome feature, but regardless, even with the cumbersome design taken into consideration, we feel that the Amp does offer some much-needed customizability to console gamers.
+Having separate dials at least for in-game and chat volumes would’ve been a welcome feature, but even with the cumbersome design taken into consideration, we feel that the Amp does offer some much-needed customizability to console gamers.

 Still, the thing that works against the Amp the most is that it accounts for $150 of the $250 price tag.
-Great as it is, there are a number of things keep the Amp from being a $150 product, not least of which is the bug-riddled PC version of the app used to control it.
+Great as it is, there are several things keep the Amp from being a $150 product, not least of which is the bug-riddled PC version of the app used to control it.
 The breadth of features otherwise not readily available makes excellent for console use, but if you need a headset primarily for PC gaming, then the Elite Pro 2 is an easy pass because the Amp just isn’t worth it.

 We’ve only had good things to say about the level of comfort that the Elite Atlas provided, and Turtle Beach actually managed to step up their game when designing the Elite Pro 2.
 We’re again presented with incredibly thick and plush ear cushions that hug the head with all the tenderness of a soft pillow after a long and tiresome day, only this time the padding is further augmented with the inclusion of a cooling gel.
 This gel helps keep your ears nice and cool even after prolonged gaming sessions so that neither ear pain nor ear sweating can hamper your experience.

-It was designed to be fit for professional tournament play with live audiences raising roaring in the venue during matches and still provide the players with the best possible means of communication.
+It was designed to be fit for professional tournament play with live audiences roaring in the venue during matches and still provide the players with the best possible means of communication.
 So it’s more than well equipped to let you leave your AC on or your window open while you game.
 It also sounds very natural when using it to take calls while your mobile device is connected to the Amp.

 The only thing we wouldn’t recommend is using Discord from your PC connected wirelessly to the Amp as a means of voice chatting while you game on the console.
 The sound quality will drop immensely.
 This is hardly a criticism of the microphone – if anything, we blame the Amp – but it is something that’s worth noting.

-We’ve compared this headset to the Elite Altas a fair bit, but while the general design philosophy behind the sound remains largely the same – meaning it was tuned specifically to cater to video games – the Elite Pro 2 improves upon a lot of aspects that the Elite Atlas lacks in.
+We’ve compared this headset to the Elite Altas a fair bit, but while the general design philosophy behind the sound remains largely the same – meaning it was tuned specifically to cater video games – the Elite Pro 2 improves upon a lot of aspects that the Elite Atlas lacks in.

 For starters, all of its frequencies sound good: the lows are powerful and punchy, the mids are pronounced and not at all lost in a typical V-shaped sound signature, and the highs are gentle and completely distortion-free even at higher volumes.

-Being a gaming-focused headset, it won’t fare nearly as well when you’re using it to watch movies or listen to music, but thankfully the EQ presets provided by the Amp make it so that it’s not also only optimal for a single genre of video games.
+Being a gaming-focused headset, it won’t fare nearly as well when you’re using it to watch movies or listen to music.
+Still, thankfully the EQ presets provided by the Amp make it so that it’s not also only optimal for a single genre of video games.
 Choosing the different presets will cater to different genres of games, and you’ll want to get into the habit of changing them regularly if you play a lot of different types of games.
 Funnily enough, movies actually sound better without the Amp.

 All in all, the Turtle Beach Elite Pro 2 is an excellent example of showing that longevity, comfort, and both sound and microphone quality can all be neatly packed into a single product.
 On its own, it’s a perfectly fine headset, but with the SuperAmp, it becomes unmatched for console use.

 That said, we still would’ve liked the option to buy the headset separately from the Amp.
-At $100, there aren’t many headsets that could go head-to-head with it, and we could easily see it becoming an absolute fan-favorite in that price range, but alas! it is not to be.
+At $100, there aren’t many headsets that could go head-to-head with it, and we could easily see it becoming an absolute fan-favorite in that price range, but alas!
+It is not to be.

 So how do the Elite Pro 2 and the SuperAmp fare at the $250 price point?

-(Speaking of which, it’s currently not at full price, so if you like what you see here, you may want to make the purchase sooner rather than later.
+Speaking of which, it’s currently not at full price, so if you like what you see here, you may want to make the purchase sooner rather than later.